 Seminar Series

-Participants can join our mailing list to receive notifcations about the seminar series.
+Participants can join our mailing list to receive notifications about the seminar series.

-Organizers plan events in a hybrid format allowing participants on-site at the Oxford Statistics Department to connect with participants off-site through Zoom.
+Organizers plan events in a hybrid format allowing participants on-site at the Oxford-Man Institute of Quantitative Finance to connect with participants off-site through Zoom.

-The seminar series covers a wide range of topics at the intersection of machine learning and finance.
-Topics include network analysis, limit order books and analysis of order flows, time series forecasting, synthetic data generation, asset pricing, microstructure, news sentiment, portfolio management, high-dimensional statistics and model selection.
+The seminar series covers a wide range of topics at the intersection of statistics, machine learning and finance.
+Topics include network analysis, limit order books and analysis of order flows, time series forecasting, synthetic data generation, asset pricing, financial econometrics, market microstructure, news sentiment, portfolio management, high-frequency and high-dimensional statistics, and decentralised finance.

 Abstract